Home/Calculators/Position Size Guide

 What is a good position size for crypto? +

-For most retail traders, risking 1–2% per trade is considered sustainable.
-If you are new, start with 0.5–1%.
+For most traders, 1–2% risk per trade is sustainable.
+New traders should start at 0.5–1%.
 The goal is to stay in the game long enough to develop your edge.

-How do I calculate position size without a stop loss? +
+How do I calculate without a stop loss? +

-You cannot calculate position size without a stop loss in a risk-controlled way.
-Without knowing where you are wrong, you cannot know how much to risk.
-A simple alternative: never put more than 5–10% of your portfolio into a single asset.
+You can't calculate risk-controlled position size without a stop loss.
+A simple alternative: never allocate more than 5–10% of your portfolio to a single asset.

 Does position size change with leverage? +

-The formula gives you the nominal position size.
-With 5x leverage, you only need to post 20% as margin.
-However, your real risk stays the same regardless of leverage.
+The formula gives you nominal position size.
+With 5x leverage you post 20% as margin.
+Your real dollar risk stays the same regardless of leverage level.

-Should I use the same position size for all trades? +
+Should I use the same size for all trades? +

-Most traders use a fixed risk percentage (e.g. always 1%), but the actual position size varies with every trade depending on the stop loss distance.
-Our calculator handles this automatically.
+Use a fixed risk % (e.g. always 1%), but let the actual position size vary with each trade's stop loss distance.
+Our calculator does this automatically.

 BY